Blendify/blender-manual/trunk/blender_docs/manual/editors/logic_editor.rst

 =========

 Object Name
-   This box shows the name of the object which owns the logic bricks below.
+   This toggle shows the name of the object which owns the logic bricks below.
 Links
    Links (3A) indicate the direction of logical flow between objects.
    Link lines are drawn by :kbd:`LMB` dragging from one Link socket (3B) to another.